MMercieca/CodePath/README.md

 ActiveStorage was kind to me and works locally.
 One quick test on Heroku with S3 and then it's on to student management.

+### Update 9

+OK, just a shade over two hours left for students to be in classes.
+And then maybe version browsing or specs.

 ## Development Setup

 I'm swiping my [development setup Makefile](https://github.com/MMercieca/dev-setup/blob/main/rails/Makefile).